 Q: I know that I won't qualify for any Financial Aid, so why should I submit a Free Application for Federal Student Aid?

 A: This assumption is a common mistake made by both students and parents alike.
 If you are a US Citizen or eligible non-citizen, and you're at least a half-time student in a degree program, you may be eligible for some type of aid, regardless of your or your parent's income or assets.

 A: No, you should apply for aid as soon as possible by Feb.
 15. To actually receive your award letter, however, you must be accepted into a degree program.

 Q: Do I have to apply for Financial Aid every year?

-A: If this is the student’s first Stafford Loan or Perkins Loan at FIT, the student must complete an entrance interview/counseling session.
-In order to meet Stafford Loan requirement, the student can attend one of the group sessions provided by the Financial Aid Department or the student can complete the requirement online at http://www.dl.ed.gov.
-Perkins Loan's entrance/exit interviews are administered by FIT's Bursar's Office.
+A: If this is your first Direct Stafford Loan or Perkins Loan at FIT, you must complete an entrance interview/counseling session.
+In order to meet Direct Stafford Loan requirement, you can attend one of the group sessions provided by Financial Aid Services or you can complete the requirement online at www.studentloans.gov.
+The Perkins Loan entrance/exit interviews are administered by FIT's Bursar's Office.

-A: Parents of dependent students are eligible to apply for a Parent Loan (PLUS) for the cost of education minus any financial assistance.
+A: Parents of dependent students are eligible to apply for a Direct Parent PLUS Loan for the cost of education minus any financial assistance.